publiccodenet/about/activities/member-relations/index.md

 To make it easier for the potential member, we have regular calls to answer any questions and ensure continuous, open communication.

-Member growth is finalized when the public organization signs a [membership contract](../membership-growth/membership-contract.md).
+Membership growth is finalized when the public organization signs a [membership contract](../membership-growth/membership-contract.md).

 ## 2. Member onboarding